emilybache/SupermarketReceipt-Refactoring-Kata/README.md

 - There should be a class for each special offer type that inherit from an Offer super class, with relevant function overrides.
 - Prices should be represented in int type.
 - handleOffers method: creating a "calculateOffer" method for each offer type, calling that method once instead of using if statements.
+- Defining certain attributes multiple times: Possibly creating a singleton with the product data